Hands down my favourite breakfast is pancakes. Although scrambled eggs & avo on sourdough comes pretty close.

 Comment below if you did anything spontaneous this week!

 Below is my recipe for a quick, healthy and FILLING smoothie for breakfast.
-This thing literally keeps me full until lunch, and I’ve made sure I packed it full of ingredients with wonderful health benefits.
+This thing keeps me full until lunch, and I’ve made sure I packed it full of ingredients with wonderful health benefits.

 You will need: